 Method D--A 6 in.
-(152.40 mm) mold: soil material passing a 19.0 mm (3/4 in.) sieve Sections 9 and 10.
+(152.40 mm) mold: soil material passing a 19.0 mm ($\frac{3}{4}$ in.) sieve Sections 9 and 10.

-- 1.2 This test method applies to soils mixtures that have 40 percent or less retained on the 4.75 mm (No. 4) sieve, when Method A or B is used and 30 percent or less retained on the 19.0 mm (3/4 in.) sieve, when Method C or D is used.
-The material retained on these sieves shall be defined as oversized particles (coarse particles). - 1.3 If the test specimen contains oversize particles, and the test specimen is used for field density compaction control, corrections must be made according to MT 231 to compare the total field density with the compacted field density.
-The person or agency specifying the method shall specify a minimum percentage of oversize particles below which correction for oversize need not be applied.
-If no minimum is specified, correction shall be applied to samples with more than five percent by mass of oversize particles. - 1.4 If the specified oversized maximum tolerances are exceeded, other methods of compaction must be used. - Note 1 One method for the design and control of the compaction of such soils is to use a test fill to determine the required degree of compaction and a method to obtain that compaction.
-Then use a method specification to control the compaction by specifying the type and size of compaction equipment, the lift thickness and the number of passes. - 1.5 The following applies to all specified limits in this standard: For the purposes of determining conformance with these specifications, an observed value or a calculated value shall be rounded off "to the nearest unit" in the last right-hand place of figures used in expressing the limiting value, in accordance with R11.
+- 1.2 The method to be used should be indicated in the specifications for the material being tested.
+If no method is specified, the provisions of Method A shall govern. - 1.3 This test method applies to soil mixtures that have 40 percent or less retained on the 4.75 mm (No. 4) sieve, when Method A or B is used and 30 percent or less retained on the 19 mm (3/4 in.) sieve, when Method D or C is used.
+The material retained on these sieves shall be defined as oversize particles (coarse particles). - 1.4 If the test specimen contains oversize particles, and the test specimen is used for field density compaction control, corrections must be made according to MT-231 to compare the total field density with the compacted specimen.
+The person or agency specifying this method shall specify a minimum percentage of oversize particles below which correction for oversize need not be applied.
+If no percentage is specified, correction shall be applied to samples with more than five percent by mass of oversize particles. - 1.5 If the specified oversized maximum tolerances are exceeded, other methods of compaction control must be used. - Note 1 One method for the design and control of the compaction of such soils is to use a test fill to determine the required degree of compaction and a method to obtain that compaction.
+Then use a method specification to control the compaction by specifying the type and size of compaction equipment, the lift thickness and the number of passes. - 1.6 The following applies to all specified limits in this standard: For the purposes of determining conformance with these specifications, an observed value or a calculated value shall be rounded off "to the nearest unit" in the last right hand place of figures used I expressing the limiting value, in accordance with AASHTO R 11.

-2 Referenced Documents;
+2 Referenced Documents: